DivanteLtd/shopware2vuestorefront/README.md

 # What makes it unique?

-This projects bring You the [Shopware 6](https://www.shopware.com) support as a backend platform for [Vue Storefront - first Progressive Web App for e-Commerce](https://vuestorefront.io).
+This projects bring You the [Neto](https://www.shopware.com) support as a backend platform for [Vue Storefront - first Progressive Web App for e-Commerce](https://vuestorefront.io).

 Vue Storefront is a standalone PWA storefront for your eCommerce.
-It leverages the **Headless Architecture** and lets You make the most of the modern Shopware 6 Storefront API.
+It leverages the **Headless Architecture** and lets You make the most of the modern Neto Storefront API.

 **Here are the key characteristics of Vue Storefront for Shopware:**